paypal/skipto/README.md

 ### Button Labeling

-The labels and messages can be localized for s specific languages or updated to reflect custom selectors.
+The labels and messages can be localized for specific languages or updated to reflect custom selectors.

 | Property       | Default | Description |
 | :------------- | :------ |:---------- |